jessetane/queue/readme.md

 #### `q.timeout`
 Milliseconds to wait for a job to execute its callback.

+#### `q.autostart`
+Ensures the queue is always running if jobs are available.
+Useful in situations where you are using a queue only for concurrency control.

 #### `q.length`
 Jobs pending + jobs to process (readonly).